alexeyden/openess/README.md

 In theory it can work with most inverters supported by SmartESS, but some inverters will probably require minor improvements/fixes in code -- see limitations.

+## Supported inverters

+Tested and working:
+- PowMr VM PLUS 5.5KW ([Aliexpress link](https://aliexpress.ru/item/1005004211405506.html?spm=a2g2w.orderdetail.0.0.147d4aa6YGHm9J))

+Unsupported:
+- Anenji 4kw/7.2kw (see [this issue](https://github.com/alexeyden/openess/issues/2)).
+If you happen to have one of these models, check out this repo by sabatex: [NetDaemonApps.InverterAnenji-4kw-7.2kw](https://github.com/sabatex/NetDaemonApps.InverterAnenji-4kw-7.2kw).

+Please let me know via issues if your inverter happen to work too (and more so if it doesn't), so I can update the list here.

 ## Features and limitations

 The service periodically polls specified Modbus registers, interprets their values based on register space descriptors pulled from SmartESS and exports interpreted human-readable values over MQTT (e.g. to Home Assistant).
 In addition, it can configure the datalogger (SSID and password) and the inverter itself via CLI tool which is bundled into the service.